How To Control Your Player Pool In Stokastic Sims

 What does the Low Stakes to High Stakes slider actually change?
 It sets the contest archetype, which reshapes the simulated field.
 Low Stakes models big, cheap, chalkier fields; High Stakes models small, sharp, concentrated fields, and a concentrated field makes the sim favor contrarian pivots off the chalk.

 Do ROI boosts and exposure caps require me to re-run the sim?
 No. Boosts, caps, and filtering are finishing tweaks you apply at the end without a re-run.
-Only projection edits and contest pool size changes force a full re-run, because they change the simulation's inputs.
+Only projection edits, contest pool size changes, and archetype (slider) moves force a full re-run, because they change the simulation's inputs.

 When should I make my exposure adjustments?
 Once you are close to final.
 Run the Sims first, let the day's projection and ownership updates settle, then apply your boosts and caps last so you are not redoing them after every update.